Anima Christi Prayer - History, Purpose, and How to Pray

 The Anima Christi is a popular prayer among Catholics that asks Jesus for specific graces to help with our journey to heaven.

-People often pray the Anima Christi after receiving the Eucharist to give thanks to God.
+People often pray the this prayer after receiving the Eucharist to give thanks to God.
 “Anima Christi” translates to “Soul of Christ.”

 History of the Anima Christi

-The Anima Christi is often credited to Saint Ignatius of Loyola, who included it in his book Spiritual Exercises in the 16th century.
+The Anima Christi is often credited to Ignatius, who included it in his book Spiritual Exercises in the 16th century.

 However, the prayer has been dated to the 14th century, as it was found in other prayer books before St. Ignatius included it in his book.